haltakov/unsplash-dataset-playground/README.md

 ## Getting Started

+In order to get started, take a look at the [Inspect Photo Jupyter notebook](scripts/inspect_photo.ipynb) to get an overview of all the important information stored in the dataset for each photo.

-In order to get started, take a look at [this Jupyter notebook](scripts/explore_download_view_ratio.ipynb) exploring the download/views ratio as a proxy for the photo quality.
+In [this Jupyter notebook](scripts/explore_download_view_ratio.ipynb), I'm exploring the download/views ratio as a proxy for the photo quality.

-If you want to run the notebook yourself, download the dataset and put the data in the `unsplash-dataset` folder.
+If you want to run the notebooks yourself, download the dataset and put the data in the `unsplash-dataset` folder.
 See [here](unsplash-dataset/README.md) for instruction.

 ## What's next?